 Having a train filled with kids, and many travelers looking for things to kill time ends in peek-a-boo, hide-and-seek and all kinds of variations in our wagon.
 One thing is for sure, by the time we’ll travel through the second night, these kids (and many adults) will have a good night sleep, no matter what.

 Around noon, lunch is served.
 Turns out I ordered rice, chicken, some kind of very tasty spring rolls and Chinese cabbage.
 I should stop doubting ever to get into the local street food (or train food in this case) and just go for it.

-Once the train has passed Da Nang, the landscape changes and the train meanders alongside the sea.
+Once the train has passed Da Nang, the landscape changes and the train track meanders alongside the sea.
 Get the camera out for some spectacular views from the Reunification Express when you are on this stretch:

-In Hue many of our new Vietnamese friends left us.
-My friend from Montenegro and me went on to the restaurant wagon to see what that was all about.
-After crossing 12 wagons, we found a smokey, small compartment where only beer and instant noodles were sold.
-We went back to our place, and at the next stop, we bought a freshly cooked meal on the platform of the station.
-After dinner and a beer, time for bed.
 Around 5 am, I felt the train had stopped, watched out of the window and indeed: Ga Ha Noi (Hanoi Train Station) it said on the sign.
 This time no announcement over the PA.
 I Grabbed my belongings, walked out of the station and was ready to meet Vietnams capital: Hanoi!

 The adventure on the sleeper train, Ho Chi Minh to Hanoi, was over.
 Little time after I left the station, I found an excellent soup as breakfast from one of the street vendors and was ready to explore again.

 Ready to travel the Reunification Express that connects Hanoi and Ho Chi Minh?